tfgg/yournextmep/_candidates/eu2014/engdem/stephen-morris.md

 person: stephen-morris
 region: north-west
 party: engdem
-title: North West - English Democrats - Stephen Morris
+title: Stephen Morris is running for MEP in North West for the English Democrats
 incumbent: false
 ---